Corporate human rights reporting in Australia has changed.

 The Modern Slavery Act 2018 (Cth) makes boards responsible for public statements about their entities’ efforts to assess and manage the risk of modern slavery in their operations and supply chains.
 More importantly, it has triggered an increase in stakeholder expectations around human rights and is influencing major business decisions in terms of investment, partnership or procurement.

-The financial services sector faces an elevated risk of modern slavery within its operations and supply chains as a result of intersecting factors, including:
+The health services sector faces an elevated risk of modern slavery within its operations and supply chains as a result of intersecting factors, including:

-- low visibility over multi-tiered supply chains which cross into other high-risk sectors, across high-risk geographies
+- low visibility over increasingly complex and multi-tiered supply chains which cross into other high-risk sectors, across high-risk geographies

 A practical guide

-- provide tips for the financial services sector on leading practice and a rights-based approach to managing modern slavery risk
+- provide tips for the health services sector on leading practice and a rights-based approach to managing modern slavery risk

-- foster transparent modern slavery reporting for the benefit of business, government and the people at risk of harm.
+- foster transparent modern slavery reporting for the benefit of organisations, government and the people at risk of harm.

 Over the coming months, KPMG and the Australian Human Rights Commission will release a series of sector-specific guides.